Skip to content

 Cars backed into a parking space must have a front license plate.

-USA is not responsible for the protection of or damage to any vehicle or its contents when operated or parked on Student Apartments’ property.
+Sunnyside Apartments is not responsible for the protection of or damage to any vehicle or its contents when operated or parked on Sunnyside Apartments ’ property.

 Parking permits become invalid after a resident's move out date.

-USA East and West Village parking lots are restricted to apartment residents, employees, and visitors.
-Permits are required Monday through Friday, 6 AM – 6 PM.
+Parking lots are restricted to apartment residents, employees, and visitors.
+Permits are required Monday through Friday, 7 AM – 8 PM.
 Red curbs, reserved stalls, maintenance stalls, loading zones, and disabled stalls are enforced twenty-four (24) hours a day seven (7) days a week.

-Residents must register their vehicle(s) and pay for their parking permit(s) at Commuter Services https://commuterservices.utah.edu/permits/ or at 311 Fort Douglas Blvd, Salt Lake City, UT 84113 for their vehicle(s).
+Residents must register their vehicle(s) and pay for their Sunnyside Apartments (SUNNY permit) parking permit(s) at Commuter Services https://commuterservices.utah.edu/permits/ or at 311 Fort Douglas Blvd, Salt Lake City, UT 84113 for their vehicle(s).
 Parking permits expire on September 30th and must be renewed annually.
-Parking fees are not prorated and are non-refundable.
+Parking permit fees are not prorated and are non-refundable.

 The number of parking permits issued to an apartment cannot exceed the number of tenants signed on the Rental Agreement.

-All vehicles parked on USA property must have a current vehicle registration and a current license plate permit sticker or displayed temporary permit.
+All vehicles parked on Sunnyside Apartments property must have a current vehicle registration and display a current license plate permit sticker or displayed temporary permit.

 Parking permits are non-transferable.
-USA reserves the right to revoke parking privileges.
+Sunnyside Apartments reserves the right to revoke parking privileges.

 Parking spaces have been designated for drivers with disabilities.
 Cars must display a state issued disabled plate, placard or University of Utah "D" permit.

-Vehicles which may be a health/safety hazard may be removed from USA property at the owner's expense.
-USA may require that vehicles be moved to another parking space.
+Vehicles which may be a health/safety hazard may be removed from Sunnyside Apartments property at the owner's expense.
+Sunnyside Apartments may require that vehicles be moved to another parking space.
 Residents must keep parking areas clean.
 Waste materials such as oil, antifreeze, or brake fluids must be disposed of in accordance with Utah State law.

 Residents can purchase temporary permissions for visitors, valid up to 2 weeks, through the Commuter Services website.

 Temporary parking may be available for recreational vehicles or trailers subject to approval.
-Contact the USA Main Office for approval.
+Contact the Sunnyside Apartments Main Office for approval.

 Fort Douglas